Garllon/ruby-mentorship/README.md

 Before you start with lesson 1 now, have a look at this video.
 [How to make a sandwich](https://www.youtube.com/watch?v=U3TsVz_pJf4&t=136s&ab_channel=DigitalDixie).
-You get a funny introduction how a computer works and that the compunter can not do assumptions. :)
+You get a funny introduction about how a computer works and that the computer will only (literally) do what you tell it to do. :)

 ### Lesson 1 Variables